mattneary/Swiper/README.md

 The key feature not yet in Swiper is the generation of an abstract syntax tree (AST) which can then be used to evaluate the expression.
 For now, we are waiting for Swift to support recursive `enums`.
-Once we have this, it will work like this:
+Once we have this, as well as a monad transformer basis rather than the current simple monad, it will work like
+this:

 ```swift
 enum Expr {